tumuchdata/tumuchdata.github.io/content/support.md

 # Donate

-If you are an idividual or a company and you would like to support us financially, you can always do so by donating to the following bank account:
+If you are an individual or a company and you would like to support us financially, you can always do so by donating to the following bank account:

 ```
 Bank: VR-Bank Altenburger Land / Deutsche Skatbank